+Looking back on Sieuzac’s work, I’m struck by how influential it was.
 Yves Saint Laurent’s era-defining Opium (1977) smothered the oriental genre in spice, making the previous big-girls like Shalimar and Youth Dew seem quaint.
-In the 1980s Sieuzac skipped the match, but piled on the gasoline to redefine leather with the twin brutes Hermès Bel Ami (1986) and Christian Dior Fahrenheit (1988).
-As if to stuff the genie that he released with Opium back into the bottle, in 1991 he composed Christian Dior Dune, an eerie beauty that gives me a shiver every time I put it on.
-It has the jarring capacity to make opposing qualities fit together that renders it both off-putting and seductive.
-In retrospect, Dune is the the perfume that sat aloof and alone at the cusp of the 80s and 90s.
-It managed simultaneously to refer to the disproportionate scale of 1980s perfumery yet usher in the sense of concession and atonement of the perfumes of the early 1990s.
+In the 1980s Sieuzac reshaped the men’s market with the twin brutes Hermès Bel Ami (1986) and Christian Dior Fahrenheit (1988).
+Think of them as respectively the gasoline and the match tossed on the leather genre.
+Later, as if to stuff the genie that he released with Opium back into the bottle, in 1991 he composed Christian Dior Dune.
+Dune is the the perfume that sat aloof and alone at the cusp of the 80s and 90s.
+It managed simultaneously to refer to the disproportionate scale of 1980s perfumery and the sense of concession and atonement of the perfumes of the early 1990s.

-In 1977 Sieuzac also made Oscar for Oscar de la Renta.
-Though it won the 1978 Women’s Fragrance of the Year Fifi Award it was overshadowed by its its own sibling Opium, which crushed everything in its trajectory.
-Compared to Opium, whose name and scent suggest the unquestioning pursuit of pleasure (ahhh…the 70s), Oscar’s terse mixed floral tone might well have coined the phrase ‘old lady perfume.’
-Oscar is a sharp, starched white floriental perfume that leans more toward the dry sting of carnation and the remoteness of gardenia than the lushness of jasmine or tuberose.
+But Opium wasn’t the only perfume of Sieuzac’s released in 1977.
+He also made Oscar for Oscar de la Renta.
+Though it won the 1978 Women’s Fragrance of the Year Fifi Award Oscar was overshadowed by Opium, which crushed everything in its trajectory.
+At the time, I doubt that it was common knowledge that Oscar and Opium were siblings in the Sieuzac family.
+Compared to Opium, whose name and scent suggest the unquestioning pursuit of pleasure, Oscar’s terse mixed floral tone would have seemed regressive.
+The endlessly imprudent phrase ‘old lady perfume’ comes to mind.
 Opium’s relationship to tradition was to break from it by surpassing it.
-Oscar could not have been more different in its aspiration.
-It was in the lineage of Caron Bellodgia, Dior Dioressence and Guerlain l’Heure Bleue—perfumes that might not have been intended to be distant, but came to be seen as remote standard-bearers.
-In fact Oscar shares l’Heure Bleue’s classic bittersweetness with a similar midpoint between glacé resinousness and acrid powder.
+Oscar’s goals were less radical.
+It was asharp, starched white floriental in the lineage of Caron Bellodgia, Dior Dioressence and Guerlain l’Heure Bleue—perfumes that might not have been intended to be distant but are continually cited for their remote beauty.
+Oscar shares l’Heure Bleue’s classic bittersweetness with a similar midpoint between glacé resinousness and acrid powder.
 It is a potent, almost forceful fragrance but its tone was so conservative compared to its contemporaries that wearing it gives the sensation of falling backward, stepping away from the accelerating dynamic of the late 1970s.

+Demythologizing perfume history lets perfumes speak out and find new meanings.
+Oscar might have appealed to a woman who faced the rush of the ’70s with a cautious personal style—it was designed to.
+But years later the conservative sensibility falls away and the perfume can find new associations.
+The point is not so much that tastes change but that quality will out.
+Sieuzac’s perfumes cover a range of genres and styles but the common thread is their excellence.
 Perfume’s language is an openly debated question in 2015.
-Jean-Louis Sieuzac’s perfumes from 1977 comment subtly but precisely on this issues of the day and are a record of how perfumery speaks and can be read.
+Jean-Louis Sieuzac’s perfumes from 1977 comment subtly but precisely on the issues of the day and are a record of how perfumery speaks and can be read.
 It’s unfortunate that in 1977 the work of the perfumer wasn’t publicly attributed to him.
 Within the next two decades that closet door would start to open.
 Better late than never, my hat is off to Jean-Louis Sieuzac.